Skip to content

 Move Fast and DON'T Break Prod

 • Reproducible pipelines - the dbt project contains everything required to run the pipeline, which means anyone can checkout the project from version control and build the data.
+This is a fundamental part of data best practices and dataops.

 If you’ve come from a software engineering (SE) background, then these benefits may be familiar to you.
 Version control, modularity, and reproducibility are the tenets of DevOps, and have benefited software development for years.
 Through dbt, you’re able to adapt them as part of a new practice of DataOps, and the pull request (PR) is at the center of the process.